vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ![image](/assets/2025-11-03/peakboard-designer-custom-list-selection.png)

 Now, the dialog for our data source pops up.
-We click the preview refresh button, and the static list of cats that we wrote in C# appears:
+We click the preview refresh button, and our static list of cats appears:

 ![image](/assets/2025-11-03/peakboard-designer-data-preview.png)